wp-plugins/easy-appointments/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.5.1 =
+* Please update to new version, there are bugs on 1.5 with email notifications.

+= 1.5.0 =
+* Please check if there are all fields with appointments

 = 1.4.1 =
 * Please update plugin to fix bug with email notifications on status change